-The prevalence of Campylobacter in broilers is low in Norway (3-6 % of slaughtered flocks) compared to other countries.
+The prevalence of Campylobacter in broilers has been low in Norway (3-6 % of slaughtered flocks) for the last years compared to other countries.
 The measures implemented in Norway, to reduce Campylobacter in chicken meat, are presumed to have had a positive effect on public health.
+It is, therefore, concerning that the percentage of positive broiled flocks increased to almost 8% in 2016.